 You can also consider travelling using interstate buses.
 All you need to do is book a bus online from RSRTC website.

 By Train.
-The city of Udaipur has a very good railway network which connects it with various cities like Delhi, Indore, Mumbai, Kolkata.
+The city of Udaipur has a very good railway network which connects it with various cities like Delhi, Indore, Mumbai, and Kolkata.
 Here is the route which you can take to reach Udaipur via train network.

 03 August 2020